Node.js — How to test your new NPM module without publishing it every 5 minutes

 However, there is an easy way around this, which is totally obvious if you have half a brain (unlike me).

-This is the essence of packaging and importing code in Node.js-land!
+That is the essence of packaging and importing code in Node.js-land!

 So, in our Tudor project, the old way to test the Viking module was like so:

 I have, and many of us have, been spoiled by NPM and how easy it is to use.
 But now, if you didn’t know already, you know how to use local modules.
+However using a file path instead of a name is not a great long-term solution.
+As we will see in the next section, that using symlinks to link local projects together for development purposes is the best way to do this.
+Symlinks are a feature on most major operating systems including Windows, *nix, MacOS, etc.

 # voila! now we can develop the two projects side-by-side without # having to worry about publishing either of them